-- The value of home ownership and of stock ownership is that you are building your % ownership of the assets in the world that people value.
+The value of home ownership and stock ownership is that you are building your % ownership of the assets in the world that people value.

 These truths remain.
-The only difference is that the world is digitizing at the exact same time that the fiat-based currency system heads towards a collapse.
-In this shifting landscape, the key recognition is that a healthy approach to diversification now must also mean hedging against the risk of the eventual failure of paper currency printed by Central Banks.
+The only difference is that the world is digitizing at the same time that the fiat-based currency system heads toward a collapse.
+In this shifting landscape, the critical recognition is that a healthy approach to diversification now must also mean hedging against the risk of the eventual failure of paper currency printed by Central Banks.

 To start investing in Bitcoin as you do with your 401k, you simply need to set up a savings plan and let it run, making regular contributions.
-So where can you set up this kind of Bitcoin buying plan (often referred to as auto-DCA, or “automatic dollar-cost-averaging”)?
+So where can you set up this kind of Bitcoin buying plan (often called auto-DCA or “automatic dollar-cost-averaging”)?

-If you’re outside the United States, our article “Bitcoin Investment Sites for 2020: Top 6 Trusted Sites” will get you started picking the option that’s right for you.
-If you’re in the US, Swan Bitcoin is an increasingly popular choice, as it is easy, dedicated to Bitcoin education and has the lowest fees for automatic recurring purchases of Bitcoin.
+If you’re outside the United States, our article “Bitcoin Investment Sites for 2020: Top 6 Trusted Sites” will get you started picking the right option for you.
+If you’re in the US, Swan Bitcoin is an increasingly popular choice, as it is easy, dedicated to Bitcoin education, and has the lowest fees for automatic recurring purchases of Bitcoin.

 Getting a Bitcoin investing plan started with Swan takes just a few minutes.
 You specify the dollar amount and frequency for your purchases.
 Swan will pull USD from your bank account and automatically convert it into Bitcoin.
-It’s as simple as that — click here to get your Bitcoin savings plan set up.
+It’s as simple as that — click here to set up your Bitcoin savings plan.

 Buy automatically every day, week, or month, starting with as little as $10.